What Does the Bible Say About Trusting in God?

-We often just want to be encouraged in the Word to do the right things.
-But the older I get, the more I realize that only being encouraged in right things doesn't really move us to change.
-We often have to be shown the consequences and gravity of our decisions to incite action to change.
+We often just want to find Bible verses that will encourage us to do the right things.
+But the older I get, the more I realize that only being encouraged in the right things doesn’t always move us to change.
+In addition to encouragement, we also have to be shown the consequences and gravity of our decisions to incite action to change.
 Proverbs 16:6 says:

 By mercy and truth iniquity is purged: and by the fear of the LORD men depart from evil.
 Proverbs 16:6 KJV

 I want to help us understand the ‘negative’ as well as the positive aspects of these scriptures so that the Holy Spirit can help move us into the fear of the LORD.
-That way, we can depart from those things like distrusting God, which does not please him.
-In departing from sin, we draw nearer to Him instead of being indifferent in certain areas of our lives when it comes to trusting in Him.
+That way, we can depart from those things like not trusting God, which does not please him.
+In departing from sin, we draw nearer to Him instead of being indifferent in certain areas of our lives when it comes to trusting God.

-However, the principle in verse 5 that causes me the most concern and consideration is the reality that when we trust in man, we are departing from the LORD.
+However, the principle in verse 5 that causes me the most concern and consideration is the reality that when we trust in man, we are departing from the LORD God.
 What a sobering thought!
-Every time we put our trust in another or our confidence in something else like money or power, we are departing from the Living God.
+Every time we put our trust in our own understanding, in another, or our confidence in something else like money or power, we are departing from the Living God.
 It’s actually a form of idolatry.

 It’s more than not trusting God

-It is not pleasing to God when we do not trust in Him; it is a sin against Him.
-I don't want to sin against God; I don't want to displease Him.
+It is not pleasing to God when we do not trust in the Lord; it is a sin against Him.
+I don’t want to sin against God; I don’t want to displease Him.
 I want to abide in God’s love for all of eternity.

-And we all must face the reality that when we don't trust in God, we are departing from Him.
-This verb departing in verse 5 in the Hebrew is an imperfect tense, meaning that there is not necessarily a completed act, but one that simply is ongoing.
+And we all must face the reality that when we don’t trust in God, we are departing from Him.
+This verb departing in verse 5 in the original Hebrew is an imperfect tense, meaning that there is not necessarily a completed act, but one that simply is ongoing.
 By continuing to not trust in God, we are continually departing from Him further and further.
 This will negatively affect our relationship with God and the result is a heart that is slowly being hardened.

 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
 13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 14 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end; Hebrews 3:12-14 KJV

-I don't know about you, but this makes me want to repent for not trusting in Him for certain areas of my life.
+I don’t know about you, but this makes me want to repent for not trusting the Lord in certain areas of my life.
 I would usually wait until the end of a blog like this to bring a call to personal repentance, but by then, the conviction may be gone.

 I have found repentance works best when you are totally honest and discerning about what the reality of the sin was, and these scriptures are pretty clear.
-Be as specific as you can and tell Him you want to do it differently, moving forward.
+Be as specific as you can and tell Him you want to do it differently as you move forward.
 Ask Him to help you.
 Receive His forgiveness, and He will begin to cleanse you from all unrighteousness in this area.
 So pause and take a moment to do this before you keep reading if you are convicted by the Holy Spirit that you have not been trusting in Him in certain areas.

 Great job!
 Remember to give yourself time.
 Trust is built over time.
 As you practice trusting in Him, He will himself faithful and help you bear fruit in righteousness.
 Keep trusting.
 As you learn to trust, it will become more natural and you will grow more into God’s character.

 The consequences of not trusting God